tensorpack/tensorpack/docs/tutorial/trainer.md

     ```

 2. The tower function (your model code) will get called once on each GPU.
-   You must follow some [rules of tower function](extend/trainer.html#rules-of-tower-function).
+   So you must follow some [rules of tower function](extend/trainer.html#rules-of-tower-function).

 ### Distributed Trainers

-Distributed training needs the [horovod](https://github.com/uber/horovod) library which offers high-performance allreduce implementation.
+Distributed training needs the [horovod](https://github.com/horovod/horovod) library which offers high-performance allreduce implementation.
 To run distributed training, first install horovod properly, then refer to the
 documentation of [HorovodTrainer](../modules/train.html#tensorpack.train.HorovodTrainer).